art historian, ph.d.

 8 section essays: “Maize, Rain, and Harvest in Greater Mesoamerica,” “Creatures of the Sky,” “Creatures of the Earth,” “Creatures of the Water,” “Animals in Olmec Art,” “Ballgame among the Maya and across Mesoamerica,” “Altered States: Tobacco and Hallucinogens,” and “Offerings.”
 In Forces of Nature: Ancient Maya Art from the Los Angeles County Museum of Art (自然的力量——洛杉矶郡艺术博物馆藏古代玛雅艺术品), edited by Megan E. O’Neil.
 Beijing: Cultural Relics Press, 2018.
 Exhibition catalogue.

 Book review of Afro-Caribbean Religious Arts: Popular Expression of Cultural Inheritance in Espiritismo and Santería, by Kristine Juncker.
 African Arts 50, no. 1 (Spring 2017): 93-4.

-“Bundled Metaphors: Carving and Experiencing Patio Crosses in Sixteenth-Century New Spain,” American Art History Graduate Student Symposium, Yale University.
+“Bundled Metaphors: Carving and Experiencing Patio Crosses in Sixteenth-Century New Spain.”
+American Art History Graduate Student Symposium, Yale University.
 April 2019.

-“Mediators of Life and Death: Sculpted Bodies from the Central Cauca Valley,” Graduate Student Symposium, Department of Art History, University of Southern California.
+“Mediators of Life and Death: Sculpted Bodies from the Central Cauca Valley.”
+Graduate Student Symposium, Department of Art History, University of Southern California.
 October 2017.

-Dutch, French, German, Italian, Huasteca & Classical Nahuatl (advanced)
+Nahuatl, Huasteca & Classical (advanced)

-Yucatec Maya (beginning)
+Yucatec Maya (intermediate)